What is Load Cell Sensitivity?

 If a load cell has a 5 Volt DC (VDC) excitation voltage and a 0-250 mV output, the resultant ratio is 250mV/5VDC.
 This equates to 50 mV per Volt or has a 50:1 ratio.
 The greater this ratio means the greater a load cell’s signal resolution; resulting in a higher signal to noise ratio, and thus greater sensitivity.

-voltage required for the excitation of a circuit
+is voltage required for the excitation of a circuit

-random, non-grounded electrical signals produced by the components on the machine that interfere with the tension signal produced by the load cell.
+is random, non-grounded electrical signals produced by the components on the machine that interfere with the tension signal produced by the load cell.
 Often, noise includes mechanical movement that is translated into an electrical signal through sensors, amplifiers, and other machine sensory equipment.

-Factoring In Noise– As the signal coming from a load cell is amplified for the controller, so is any noise.
+Factoring In Noise – As the signal coming from a load cell is amplified for the controller, so is any noise.
 The LOWER a load cells signal to noise ratio the less accurate your tension measurement becomes (ex: 20:1 provides significantly less sensitivity than 50:1).
 When the signal-to-noise ratio is lower, more noise is being measured/amplified rather than the load cell’s signal.
 The HIGHER the signal-to-noise ratio the better.
 This is because the load cell’s electrical signals are being measured and the control system is receiving less interference from machine noise.

 Why is Sensitivity Important?